Akshay0798/github-homepage/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-Welcome to My GitHub Homepage!
+# Welcome to My GitHub Homepage!

-This repository showcases my personal GitHub homepage, built using Next.js and TypeScript.
+## Features

-Features
+- **Fast and Efficient**: Leveraging Next.js's server-side rendering capabilities for optimal performance.
-Fast and Efficient: Leveraging Next.js's server-side rendering capabilities for optimal performance.
+- **Type Safety**: Utilizing TypeScript to ensure type safety and enhance development productivity.

-Type Safety: Utilizing TypeScript to ensure type safety and enhance development productivity.
+## Technologies Used

-Responsive Design: The homepage is designed to be fully responsive, providing a seamless experience across devices.
+### Next.js
-Easy Navigation: User-friendly layout for easy access to my projects, skills, and contact information.
+A powerful React framework for building server-rendered applications.

-Technologies Used
+### TypeScript
-Next.js: A powerful React framework for building server-rendered applications.
+A superset of JavaScript that adds static types, making the code more predictable and easier to maintain.

-TypeScript: A superset of JavaScript that adds static types, making the code more predictable and easier to maintain.
+### CSS Modules
-CSS Modules: For styling components with scoped styles, ensuring modular and maintainable code.
+For styling components with scoped styles, ensuring modular and maintainable code.